-Visualize two runners running on a circular track.
+Visualise two runners running on a circular track.
 Both have different speeds.

 You can see how a fast pointer or, say, a fast runner catches the slow runner after a certain time.
 Thus It is undeniable that both runners would meet at a certain point.